What gets challenged in the room

 Why most cases don’t hold up

-Not: “Does this read well?”
+“Does this read well?”

 A simple test

-Strong investment cases don’t avoid scrutiny.
+Strong investment cases are built for scrutiny.

 Simon Coutts - CEO of Grantus